stellarwp/kadence-blocks/readme.txt

 * Fix: Issue with multiple submissions when using redirect.
 * Fix: Issue with dynamic links in buttons.
 * Fix: Issue with dynamic links in icon and icon list.
+* Fix: Issue with resetting z index in image block.
+* Fix: Issue with floating images and overlap.

 = 3.0.4 Beta Version 1 =
 Release Date: January 31st, 2023